Thermadiag/seq/docs/tiny_string.md

 The maximum preallocated space is specified as a template parameter (*MaxStaticSize*).
 By default, this value is set to 0, meaning that the tiny_string only uses 2 words of either 32 or 64 bits depending on the architecture (whatever the char type is).
-Therefore, the maximum in-place capacity is either 7 or 15 bytes for 1 byte char type.
+Therefore, the maximum in-place capacity is either 7 or 15 bytes for 1 byte char type, less for wchar_t string.

 The maximum preallocated space can be increased up to 127 elements (size of 126 since the string is null terminated).
 To have a tiny_string of 32 bytes like std::string on gcc and msvc, you could use, for instance, tiny_string<28>.
 In this case, the maximum string size (excluding null-terminated character) to use SSO would be 30 bytes (!).